 Launched in 2010, the MS in health and medical informatics teaches students both to use and manage information within the healthcare system and to understand the laws and regulations surrounding the data.
 Graduates design and implement policies and IT solutions to improve patient care.

 At Brandeis, online students join small classes which hold a maximum of 20 students.
 For admission, each applicant should boast a bachelor's degree and a strong academic history.
 Though the program accepts students with any bachelor's degrees, Brandeis prefers those with degrees in healthcare, IT, or computer science.
 Furthermore, relevant work experience may grant applicants a competitive advantage.
 Once enrolled, online students gain access to student, academic, and enrollment advisers.
-Brandeis receives regional accreditation from the New England Association of Schools and Colleges.
+Brandeis receives regional accreditation from the New England Commission of Higher Education (NECHE).

 With its main campus in Orlando and more than 12 locations surrounding the city, UCF offers students in central Florida plenty of study opportunities.
 The online programs available through UCF Online provide residents throughout the rest of the state and country with equal opportunity.
 Ranked 10th on the list of most innovative schools by U.S. News & World Report, UCF strives to reimagine and reinvent program delivery and online education.